 Three Steps to Better Risk Communication

-Participate in this four-week virtual course to learn what works.
-During the course you will engage with trainers, peers, and an expert guest speaker as you explore your situation and other real world examples.
-Best of all, you will walk away from this course with your own risk communication strategy.
+Participate in this three-week interactive workshop to learn how to engage communities and move them toward action on coastal hazards planning and preparedness.
+You will interact with trainers and peers as you explore your individual risk communication challenges and real world examples.
+Best of all, you will walk away from this workshop with your own actionable risk communication strategy and next steps for how to interact with your audience.

 You will learn how to

-- Identify how and why people respond to risk the way they do
+- Understand how and why people respond to risk the way they do

-- Improve audience understanding by analyzing their characteristics and values
+- Identify ways to engage your audience based on their characteristics and values

-- Work on an actual risk communication challenge you are ready to tackle (pairs or small groups from an organization or community are encouraged)
+- Ready to work on a specific risk communication project (pairs or small groups from an organization or community are encouraged)

-- Each week, spend up to 90 minutes of your own time completing assignments and engaging with course participants electronically
+- Each week, spend up to 90 minutes on your own completing assignments and engaging with course participants online

 - Use the following technologies to engage with trainers and fellow participants: